Droei/Procedural-Infinite-Dungeon-Unity-Asset/readme.md

 #### RoomSpawnData
 - Defines an individual room type.
 - Includes the room prefab and all room-specific settings.
-- More on creating a correct room prefab later.

 #### EnemySpawnData
 - Defines an enemy type.
-- Contains the enemy prefab, the DungeonEnemyScript, and all enemy-specific settings.
+- Contains the enemy prefab and all enemy-specific settings.
-- Enemies can be made however you like, this ScriptableObject only helps with spawning in enemies!

 *Note: If anyone has a clean architectural idea for linking RoomDataObjects and EnemyDataObjects under unified spawn conditions (for example: “this room only spawns this enemy” or “this enemy appears only in this room”) without writing dozens of if statements.)
 Please let me know!*